 Oh, and I almost forgot.

-This hotel has a nifty, Tribeca location too, with a 24-hour fitness room, laundry service, free WiFi, and complimentary bikes rentals, when it’s actually warm enough outside to ride a bike.
+This hotel has a nifty, Tribeca location (the Greenwich Hotel is also a fabulous hotel in Tribeca too), with a 24-hour fitness room, laundry service, free WiFi, and complimentary bikes rentals, when it’s actually warm enough outside to ride a bike.

 All this and I haven’t even mentioned the rooms yet!
 Geez, I really need to step my blogger game up.